carpentries/lesson-development-training/episodes/22-external.md

 ### Issue labelling for newcomers

 You can encourage contributions to your lesson from newcomers by using specific labels on issues to highlight suitable opportunities to help.
-Apply the `good first issue` or `help wanted` labels to issues in your repository to indicate that the maintainers will welcome help or pull requests fixing such issues.
+Apply the `good first issue` or `help wanted` labels to issues in your repository to indicate that the maintainers will particularly welcome help or pull requests fixing such issues.

 ### Noticing when something happens